WRITERS BLOCK WORKSHOP REGISTRATION is OPEN:

 Greetings Students & Families!

-Sample of 2018 Acceptances including STEM majors- Engineering, Chemistry, Pre-Med, Mathematics, Computer Science, Operations Management, Computational Finance
+Sample of recent Acceptances including STEM majors- Engineering, Chemistry, Pre-Med, Mathematics, Computer Science, Operations Management, Computational Finance

-Northwestern, Georgia Tech, UNC, Emory, Cornell, NYU, Rice, University of Chicago, Drexel, Tulane, Purdue, Ohio, Miami, Johns Hopkins, University of Arizona, Penn State, Villanova, Northeastern, SUNY-ESF, St. Johns, Colgate, WUSTL, Fordham, Swarthmore, Pittsburgh, Dickinson , Fordham, Colorado, Rensselaer Polytechnic Institute, Rochester Institute of Technology, Boston, Hobart & William Smith, Gettysburg, Temple, SUNY-Stonybrook, Denison, SUNY-Binghamton, Hamilton, George Washington, American, Indiana, SMU, James Madison, UF
+Northwestern, Carnegie Mellon, University of Michigan, Georgia Tech, UNC, Emory, Cornell, NYU, Rice, University of Chicago, University of Illinois, Texas A&M, Drexel, Tulane, Purdue, Ohio, Miami, Johns Hopkins, University of Arizona, Penn State, Villanova, Northeastern, SUNY-ESF, St. Johns, Colgate, WUSTL, Fordham, Swarthmore, Pittsburgh, Dickinson , Fordham, Colorado, Rensselaer Polytechnic Institute, Rochester Institute of Technology, Boston, Hobart & William Smith, Gettysburg, Temple, SUNY-Stonybrook, Denison, SUNY-Binghamton, Hamilton, George Washington, American, Indiana, SMU, James Madison, UF

 TO DO NOW: 8th to 11th Grade families